My Mykonos Hotel – Contemporary boutique hotel with a freeform pool and Mediterranean restaurant. Sophisticated yet affordable.

 Taxis are also available from the port or airport, though there are only about 30 taxis serving the whole island, so there is often a long wait; schedule a ride through a private car service in advance to avoid this (I use and recommend Welcome Pickups).
 Taxis on Mykonos are not metered, so be sure to agree on a price with the driver before setting out.
 A taxi from the port or airport to My Mykonos will cost roughly €15-20.
 Booking through a private car service will only cost a bit more – about $38 (€31), and it’s worth it to avoid the wait and for the convenience of paying ahead.

 For those who prefer to drive themselves, we recommend renting a car either at the airport on arrival, or in Mykonos Town.
 We strongly recommend reserving a vehicle in advance, especially if you require automatic transmission.
 On arrival at the hotel, My Mykonos offers free parking in their on-site lot.

-• Handy To: Sunset views at Boni’s Windmill or 180° Sunset Bar (10-minute walk or 7-minute walk, respectively); the Old Port and Beach (11-minute walk); dining, nightlife, and shopping in Chora (13 to 18-minute walk) .
+- Handy to: Sunset views at Boni’s Windmill or 180° Sunset Bar.
+The Old Port and Beach.
+Dining, nightlife, and shopping in Chora.